eduardocruzpalacios/oop-design-patterns-java/README.md

 There is a state controller that has property and a method for every single concrete state.
 The properties are the concrete states and the methods receive the context and change its state to a concrete one.
 #### Strategy
-DEFINITION: allows one of a family of algorithms to be selected on-the-fly at runtime.
+DEFINITION: Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 Coordinate is a model class.